July 27 2016

 The food, however, transports you to Tuscany…particularly the wood-fired pork shoulder with gala apples and balsamic glaze.

 Of course, Main Street isn’t the only place in town where shopping and food live in harmony.
 Warehouse Row – a new development downtown – boasts a collection of upscale boutiques for home, kids, clothes, shoes and everything in between.
 Get happy feet when you walk into Embellish shoe store, with brands such as Kate Spade, Tory Burch, Claudia Ciuti and Rupert Sanderson.
+Stop by Amanda Pinson Jewelry to see unique fine and fashion jewelry.

-Whatever your fancy, shop ‘til you drop – literally – into a booth at The Public House.
+Whatever your fancy, shop ‘til you drop – literally – into a booth at the Public House.

 White walls, curtains and booths greet you at this upscale Southern bistro, and the menu is as fresh as the décor.
 Specialties include their Southern fried chicken with macaroni and cheese and their pimento cheese, grilled sourdough and fried pickle appetizer.